Types of Financial Aid

 This is a federally subsidized loan program awarded to nursing students demonstrating financial need.
 Repayment of principal and interest (fixed at 5%) begins nine months after you cease to be enrolled at least half-time.
 The minimum monthly installment is $40.00, and the loan must be paid within ten years.

 You will be required to complete a Master Promissory Note (MPN) and related disclosure materials.
-This is an electronic process; specific instructions will be emailed to you once the financial aid verification process is complete.
+This is an electronic process; specific instructions will be emailed to you once the financial aid process is complete.
 Funds will be disbursed to your student account only after completion of all forms.
 Disbursements of this loan will be made in two equal installments—one each semester.

 These loans are not need based; rather, they are based on creditworthiness.
 Most students will need a creditworthy co-signer such as a parent or other relative in order to obtain a private educational loan.
 Terms and conditions applicable to these loans vary greatly.
 Factors such as interest rate, APR, length or repayment, loan minimum and maximum, and fees should be carefully considered when researching and choosing a private educational loan.